xebia/pwa-workshop/README.md

 ## Overview
 Running `npm start` serves the current directory.
 There is no build step.

+Running `npm run start:random` starts the same server, but serves random news.
+This is useful for demonstrating news is updated in the background in `Bonus Step 4`.

 The `solutions/` directory contains the answers for the exercises.
 Use this if you did not finish the exercise in time.